I hope everybody has a fantastic Labor Day weekend.

 I've spent my life bringing stuff up that I've run across that for some reason doesn't wind up on the front page of the newspaper in the city where I live.

-But it it may well be that there are millions of may well be, it definitely is, that there are millions of you who hear about something, not because the dominant media culture chose to tell you, but because a talk show chose to tell you.
+But it may well be that there are millions, may well be, it definitely is, that there are millions of you who hear about something, not because the dominant media culture chose to tell you, but because a talk show chose to tell you, or a blogger chose to tell you.

-So you know, I tell you what, I officially don't care.
+So, you know, I tell you what, I officially don't care.

-I officially don't care by what hook or crook uh messages from talk shows get into people's heads and they act on them accordingly.
+I officially don't care by what hook or crook messages from talk shows get into people's heads and they act on them accordingly.

 Just so you do.